motorrr4ik/esp32-mcp2515/README.md

 **ulData** represents the content of the mask of filter.

-## Examples
+### Examples

 Example implementation of CanHacker (lawicel) protocol based device: [https://github.com/autowp/can-usb](https://github.com/autowp/can-usb)

 For more information, please refer to [wiki page](http://www.seeedstudio.com/wiki/CAN-BUS_Shield) .

 ----

-This software is written by loovee ([luweicong@seeed.cc](luweicong@seeed.cc "luweicong@seeed.cc")) for seeed studio,<br>
-Updated by Dmitry ([https://github.com/autowp](https://github.com/autowp "https://github.com/autowp"))<br>
-and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
-Check [LICENSE.md](LICENSE.md) for more information.<br>
+This software is written by loovee ([luweicong@seeed.cc](luweicong@seeed.cc "luweicong@seeed.cc")) for seeed studio, Updated by Dmitry ([https://github.com/autowp](https://github.com/autowp "https://github.com/autowp")) and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+Check [LICENSE.md](LICENSE.md) for more information.

 Contributing to this software is warmly welcomed.
-You can do this basically by<br>
-[forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above<br>
-for operating guide).
-Adding change log and your contact into file header is encouraged.<br>
+You can do this basically by [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above for operating guide).
+Adding change log and your contact into file header is encouraged.
 Thanks for your contribution.

-Seeed Studio is an open hardware facilitation company based in Shenzhen, China. <br>
+Seeed Studio is an open hardware facilitation company based in Shenzhen, China.
-Benefiting from local manufacture power and convenient global logistic system, <br>
-we integrate resources to serve new era of innovation.
-Seeed also works with <br>
-global distributors and partners to push open hardware movement.<br>
+Benefiting from local manufacture power and convenient global logistic system, we integrate resources to serve new era of innovation.
+Seeed also works with global distributors and partners to push open hardware movement.